Start a Club

 - the freedom to promote their organization and events on campus

 - and the opportunity to apply for ASI Club Funding (subject to availability and eligibility).

 Step 1: Check for club availability.

-Use the Find a Club search to make sure that no other club exists with a similar purpose.
+Search the Organization Directory to make sure that no other club exists with a similar purpose.

-- Find eight currently enrolled Cal Poly students who would like to be a part of the club.
+- Find five currently enrolled Cal Poly students who would like to be a part of the club.